Victoria Gardens (Rancho Cucamonga): Components and events

 The complex comprises not only department stores, shops, restaurants, and movie theaters, but also a performing arts center, a library, 55000 sqft of office space, and 500 residential units.

 Retail anchors are JCPenney, Macy's Men's, Children's, and Home store, a separate Macy's store with the remaining departments, and Bass Pro Shops.

 The Victoria Gardens Cultural Center, which features the Rancho Cucamonga Public Library, a performing arts center, and a multi-use reception hall, is owned and operated by the city of Rancho Cucamonga and sits north of the shopping center between the two parking structures.

 There are events throughout the year such as the tree lighting and Santa during the holiday season, farmer’s markets, and car shows.
 Victoria Gardens is the home of the first Bass Pro Shops location in California.

 History

-The mall opened on October 28, 2004, with JCPenney, Macy's, and Robinsons-May (now the Macy's Men's, Children's, and Home store) as the anchors.
+The center opened on October 28, 2004, with JCPenney, Macy's, and Robinsons-May (now the Macy's Men's, Children's, and Home store) as the anchors.

 The mall increased the city's sales tax income by 44% in its first year of operation.

 In 2006, the former Robinsons-May store was converted to a Macy's Men's and Home Store to complement the existing Macy's.

 Victoria Gardens is owned by Queensland Investment Corp.